Privacy Is Challenging Your Advertising Strategy: The New Way To Win

 - Only walled gardens will collect data, but they will allow you to compare the existing data you’ve collected with theirs.

 What Does This Mean For You?

 Your goal should be to track prospects across websites, devices, and marketing channels, such as different social media platforms.

 Commit to learning all you can about privacy.
 In today’s busy world, It’s tempting to just do the minimum to comply with the law.
 However, the more you learn, the more you prepare for the future.

-The new privacy changes mean that your marketing strategy will have to be even more flexible.
+New privacy changes mean that your marketing strategy will have to be flexible.
 It means partnering with data providers that take consumer safeguards seriously – and are completely ethical and transparent in the way they handle data.
 More and more consumers want to give their business to companies that value their privacy.

 How Do You Win?

 Learn how to collect first-party data – the data you own, that you directly collect from people.
 This is data that comes from your social media, your analytics tools, your newsletter signups, marketing campaigns, in-person events, and sales calls.

 Build your own data collection plan.
 Partner with ethical marketers that can advise you on how to collect your own data, as well as match your data with theirs.